 If your daughter comes home upset about an injustice she experienced or witnessed, use that situation to brainstorm ways she can fix things.
 Again, listen first.
 Don’t overreact or jump in to fix the problem for her.
 Think and plan together.

 Today, the media is rife with catty, backstabbing girls.
-As a result, it’s getting harder for girls to trust one another.
+As a result, it’s getting harder for them to trust one another.
 Affirm girls’ relational strengths and their potential for coalition and collective action.
 Provide stories about and create opportunities to see and experience such girl power in action.

 Contrary to messages girls are getting from everywhere, anger should not be silenced.
-Help girls identify anger, know how it feels, and how to stay clear and centered in their disagreements.
+Help them identify anger, know how it feels, and how to stay clear and centered in their disagreements.
 Offer constructive ways to express strong feelings – ie. speaking up directly and respectfully, writing letters, or organizing a rally.

 We all make mistakes.
 Girls are likely to learn from their mistakes if they have a safe, non-judgmental place to practice, try on new roles, and find their own voices.